German Valley Days set for July 18-20

-The 52nd Annual German Valley Days Festival will Kick-0ff at 5 p.m. on Friday, July 18.
+The 52nd Annual German Valley Days Festival will kick off at 5 p.m.
+Friday, July 18.

-Activities will get underway at 7 a.m. on Saturday, July 19 with a Pancake Breakfast and FHN Health Screenings at the German Valley Fire Station, 600 Church Street.
+Activities will get underway at 7 a.m.
+Saturday, July 19, with a pancake breakfast and FHN health screenings at the German Valley Fire Station, 600 Church St.

-Also planned are a 5K/10K & Kids Fun Run, car show at 326 S. Bunker Hill Road, Antique Tractor Show, Basketball Shooting Contest, Bags Tournament, Prize Bingo, stage performance by the band, Grass Attack, pork chop dDinner at the fire station, presentation of the Most Valuable Person Award and Lions Club Awards, musical stage show by German Valley natives Braedon and Bailee Fyock, followed by fireworks over Lake Baalton.
+Also planned are a 5K/10K and kids fun run, car show at 326 S. Bunker Hill Road, antique tractor show, basketball shooting contest, bags tournament, prize bingo, stage performance by the band, Grass Attack, pork chop dinner at the fire station, presentation of the Most Valuable Person Award and Lions Club Awards, musical stage show by German Valley natives Braedon and Bailee Fyock, followed by fireworks over Lake Baalton.

 Youth attractions include a pig scramble, kiddie tractor pull, coloring contest, petting zoo, face painting, Whiffle Ball Tournament, Big Bubble Times with Jason Kollum, Hacky Sack with Andy Linder, Little Miss & Mister Pageant, and Panning for Gold.